SeverinBuchser/GitAnalyzer/README.md

 ### Predefined Executions

 Predefined executables are already provided in the maven configuration, [pom.xml](https://github.com/SeverinBuchser/GitAnalyzer/blob/master/pom.xml).
 Those executions use the [exec-maven-plugin](https://www.mojohaus.org/exec-maven-plugin/) to run Java executions.
 Each execution is based on a configuration file, located in the [configs directory of the repo](https://github.com/SeverinBuchser/GitAnalyzer/tree/master/configs).
-Each config file, except one, is based on the schema mentioned above and concern one project list.
+Each configCommand file, except one, is based on the schema mentioned above and concern one project list.
 To run these configurations do:

 ```shell
 mvn exec:java@{execution_id}
 ```
 where the `execution_id` is the name of the execution, which can be one of the following: "random-asc", "random-desc", "cpp", "go", "java", "java-original", "javascript", "python" or "typescript".
-There is also one configuration, [the default configuration](https://github.com/SeverinBuchser/GitAnalyzer/blob/master/configs/config.json), which runs the analysis on every project list (in series).
+There is also one configuration, [the default configuration](https://github.com/SeverinBuchser/GitAnalyzer/blob/master/configs/configCommand.json), which runs the analysis on every project list (in series).
 If you would like to run the default configuration with every project list, do

 ```shell
 mvn exec:java